Open primary navigation menu

 Every member of the faculty, administration, and staff, including student workers, is obligated by law under Title IX to immediately report to the Title IX Coordinator, or the appropriate deputy coordinator, incidents of or perceived incidents of sexual misconduct involving any member of the campus community, or third party, upon learning of the incident.
 Even if the alleged victim requests confidentiality of the incident, the employee has a legal and moral obligation to report.

-The only individuals exempt from reporting are priests who learn of the alleged behavior in a confession or licensed health or mental health professionals when functioning in their designated counseling role at the College.
+The only individuals exempt from reporting are priests who learn of the alleged behavior in a confession or licensed health or mental health professionals when functioning in their designated counseling role at the University.
 These individuals may not report any information about an incident to the Title IX Coordinator, or to any other person, without a victim’s express written permission—unless there is an imminent threat of serious harm to the individual or to others, or a legal obligation to reveal such information (e.g., if there is suspected abuse or neglect of a minor).
 They may submit non-identifying information about violations of this policy only to the Department of Public Safety for purposes of anonymous statistical reporting under the Clery Act.

 Contact